plotly/documentation/README.md

 This will look at the intersection of the set of processed ids and the current set of all ids and only update meta information for this intersection.
 Otherwise, there could be meta information transferred for examples that haven't been run yet.

 The `meta` command exists to push through small changes in the config that don't require processing.
-Be careful though, if you change something like `languages` in the config file, you'll get an error when you run `publish.py`, that's because adding new langauges will require additional processing!
+Be careful though, if you change something like `languages` in the config file, you'll get an error when you run `publish.py`, that's because adding new languages will require additional processing!

 Ins and Outs of `run.py`:
 * input